lucianghinda/allaboutcoding/cm4ch5cbz000k0amdd8x218ro.md

 I think it's a valid question.
 I've seen code in real production apps that returns not just 2, but 6 values, which are then passed to other methods that use one or more of these values.

 For my purpose I want to use something else to have some names for what is happening inside.
-But it reflects the same question or patternȘ
+But it reflects the same question or pattern

 ```ruby
 def parse(response)